Unboundedness of zero-cycles on higher dimensional Fano manifolds

 The universal cycle

-provides as in paragraph \ref{secgenpointsNintro} a closed point of $X_L$, which is of degree $N$.
-Theorem \ref{theovrai} follows now from Proposition \ref{profinal} proved below. \end{proof} \begin{prop} Assume that $N\geq 5$.
-Then the quartic threefold $X_L$ has no closed point of odd degree $M<N$. \end{prop} \begin{rema}{\rm The assumption $N\geq 5$ is not a serious one.
-It will be used only to simplify a detail of proof.} \end{rema} \begin{proof}[Proof of Proposition \ref{profinal}] We argue by contradiction and assume that there is an effective $0$-cycle $z_M\in{\rm CH}_0(X_L)$ of odd degree $M<N$.
+provides as in paragraph \ref{secgenpointsNintro} a closed point $\gamma_{N}$ of $X_{L_N}$, which is of degree $N$.
+Theorem \ref{theovrai} follows now from Proposition \ref{profinal} proved below. \end{proof} \begin{prop} Assume that $N\geq 7$ is odd.
+Then the quartic threefold $X_{L_N}$ has no closed point of odd degree $M<N$. \end{prop} \begin{rema}{\rm The assumption $N\geq 7$ does not seem to be a serious one.
+It will be used only to simplify a detail of proof.} \end{rema} \begin{proof}[Proof of Proposition \ref{profinal}] We argue by contradiction and assume that there is an effective $0$-cycle $z_M\in{\rm CH}_0(X_{L_N})$ of odd degree $M<N$.
 Let $\mathcal{Z}_M\in {\rm CH}^3(\mathcal{X}^{(N/B)}\times_B\mathcal{X})$ be any effective cycle whose restriction over the generic point of $\mathcal{X}^{(N/B)}$ is $z_M$.
 Our first goal is to compare, at least modulo $2$, the two $0$-cycles and get a relation as in (\ref{eqgammaZx}).
 We are not, in fact, able to do this because we do not know how to compute ${\rm CH}_0(X_{L_N})$, but Claim \ref{claim} and Corollary \ref{eqpourrestdiagcomp} will give us a partial comparison.
 Consider the generic quartic threefold $X_\eta$ over the field $K:=\mathbb{Q}(B)$.
 The symmetric product $X_{\eta}^{(N)}$ is singular along the complement $X_{\eta}^{(N)}\setminus X_{\eta,0}^{(N)}$ and a fortiori very singular along the small diagonal